jayvicsanantonio/sync-flow/docs/webhook-endpoints.example.md

 - Update endpoint allows partial updates (only send fields you want to change)

 ### Metadata Storage
-- All metadata (priority, isFlagged, url, tags) is stored in the notes field
+- All metadata (priority, url, tags) is stored in the notes field
 - Metadata is appended in a structured format for easy parsing:
   ```
   [User's notes]

   --- Metadata ---
-  Priority: 7
+  Priority: High
-  Flagged: Yes
   URL: https://example.com
   Tags: #tag1 #tag2
   ```